-- Visual function assessment
+- · Visual function assessment

 - External examination

-- Eyelids and eyelid skin
+- Evelid skin

 - Slit-lamp biomicroscopy

 - Presence, extent, and location of corneal thinning or protrusion

-- Indication of previous ocular surgery
+- Evidence of previous ocular surgery

-- Presence of Vogt striae, prominent corneal nerves, Fleischer ring, or other iron deposition
+- Vogt striae

+- Prominent corneal nerves

+- Fleischer ring

-- Evidence of corneal scarring or previous hydrops, and presence of prominent corneal nerves
+- Evidence of corneal scarring or previous hydrops

 - IOP measurement

 - Fundus examination: assessment of red reflex for dark area, and retina for tapetoretinal degenerations

 - Keratometry

 - Corneal topography and tomography

 - Topographic power map

-- Topographic elevation map and tomography
+- Tomographic elevation map

-- Optical coherence tomography (OCT)
+- Optical coherence tomography

-- Therapy is tailored to the individual patient, depending on the visual impairment and a risk/ benefit analysis of each treatment option(s) - Vision can be corrected with eyeglasses, but contact lenses may be required as keratoconus progresses to correct vision and reduce distortion - Rigid corneal gas permeable contact lenses can mask corneal irregularities.
+- Therapy is tailored to the individual patient, depending on the visual impairment and a risk/ benefit analysis of each treatment option - Vision can be corrected with eyeglasses, but contact lenses may be required as keratoconus progresses to correct vision and reduce distortion

+- Rigid corneal gas permeable (RGP) contact lenses can mask corneal irregularities.
 Hybrid contact lenses provide higher oxygen permeability and greater RGP/hydrogel junction strength.
 Piggyback contact lenses may be employed for greater comfort and less epithelial disruption.
-Scleral lenses may be indicated when RGP and/or hybrid contact lenses fail. - Intrastromal corneal ring segment implantation can improve contact lens tolerance and BCVA for patients with corneal ectasia, a clear cornea, and contact lens intolerance - Cross-Linking (CXL) has long term data supporting its safety and stability and should be considered for patients with early Keratoconus and at risk of progression to arrest or slow progression in its earliest stage

-- Lamellar keratoplasty using DALK techniques can be considered for contact-lens-intolerant patients without significant scarring at Descemets membrane or persistent hydrops.
-Crescentic lamellar keratoplasty is an option when maximal thinning is in the cornea's periphery. - Penetrating keratoplasty is indicated when a patient can no longer achieve functional vision with eyeglasses and contact lenses and CXL is contraindicated, or when persistent corneal edema occurs following hydrops.
-Descemet stripping endothelial keratoplasty cannot correct ectatic disorder. - Penetrating keratoplasty (PK) is preferred over DALK in cases of deep stromal scarring.
-Overall, there is insufficient evidence to determine which tecnique offers better overall outcomes.
-(I+, GQ, DR) - A lamellar graft can be performed for tectonic support when ectasia occurs in the far periphery of the cornea and additional PK can be performed for visual rehabilitation
+Scleral lenses may be useful when other contact lenses fail to achieve a good fit due to lens decentration. - Corneal cross-linking (CXL) has long term data supporting its safety and stability and should be considered for patients in early stages of progressive keratoconus - Intrastromal corneal ring segment implantation can improve uncorrected and corrected visual acuity, reduce high-order corneal aberrations, and facilitate fitting of contact lenses.
+They are not indicated in subclinical disease and don't alter disease progression. - Lamellar keratoplasty using deep anterior lamellar keratoplasty can be considered for contact-lensintolerant patients or patients with inadequate visual function.
+The benefit is that it preserves the host endothelial layer and has less stringent tissue requirements than penetrating keratoplasty. - Persistent corneal edema following hydrops is an indication for full-thickness keratoplasty.
+Penetrating keratoplasty (PK) may be preferred over DALK in cases of deep stromal scarring in which perforation is more likely to occur during deep lamellar resection. - A lamellar graft can be performed for tectonic support as a primary procedure when ectasia occurs in the far periphery of the cornea and additional PK can be performed for visual rehabilitation

 - Follow-up visits should include:

 - Interval history

 - Visual acuity

 - External examination

 - Slit-lamp biomicroscopy

 - Assessment of corneal contour and thickness by topography and tomography

-- Measurement of corneal thickness

-- With the advent of CXL, more frequent follow-up (i.e., 3-6 months) for progression is now indicated
+- With the advent of CXL, more frequent follow-up (i.e., 3-6 months) for progression is now indicated.
+Younger patients may need to be followed even more frequently.